shay-ag/Fashify/README.md

  <img src="assets/setup-run.png" alt="running-app" width="1400" >

- 6. **You ay now headover to the localhost or Network URL to view the Fashify Project.**
+ 6. **You may now headover to the localhost or Network URL to view the Fashify Project.**

 ***